Menu

 Welcome to Reception

 Welcome to Reception.
-Your class teacher is Mrs O’Brien and Mrs Metcalfe is your teaching assistant.
-Our Early Years apprentice is Miss Hunter.
-Your midday supervisor is Mrs Mehan.
-Mrs Spendlove and Mrs C both go on maternity leave in May.
+Your class teacher is Mrs O’Brien.
+Mrs Metcalfe and Mrs Norman are your teaching assistants.
+Our apprentice is Miss Kelly.
+Your midday supervisors are Mrs Mehan and Mrs Haggerty.

 As we enter our final term in Reception, we continue to offer a stimulating learning environment with plentiful opportunities, which will challenge and support children to extend their learning every day.

 The children are well used to the routines of the day by now and we will continue with whole class, as well as small group Literacy and Maths, alongside our topic activities.
-This term the children will also learn gymnastics on a Wednesday and dance on a Thursday, so will need their PE kits on these days.
+This term the children will also learn gymnastics, on a Wednesday, and will eventually begin practise for Sports Day so therefore need their PE kits in school at all times.

 To ensure a smooth transition into Year 1, we are working hard to support the children to be as independent as possible, which includes being responsible for their belongings, dressing and undressing and using cutlery correctly.
 Please continue to support your children with this at home.
 We will also begin to join the rest of the school for whole school assemblies.